lambducas/folke/docs/user_guide_en.md

 ##### Keyboard Shortcuts

 #### Exporting your proofs
+You can either export your proof as LaTeX code or as a ready-to-use PDF

 ##### Export to LaTeX
 - Converts your proof into tex-typed source code with good formatting using ams and logicproof libraries
 - In the save dialog you choose the save location